francoisledroff/adaptTo2018/certs/README.md

 * an integration is also pre-defined on `adobe.io` console at https://console.adobe.io/integrations/43611/47460/overview
   * using the accounts mentioned above you should be able to access it

-If you were to do it again, here are the instructions:
+If you were to do it on yourself, if you have an AEM license, you should be able
+* to use your own customer/organization account against [Adobe I/O Console](https://adobe.io/console)
+* define there your own  AEM Adobe I/O integration
+  * upload there your own certificate

+here are the instructions:

 #### Create a certificate and keystore